“This service helps me get through the week. It helps me find my center.”

 “You have created a nice chance to breathe and pray.
 Thank you.”

 “I added Jazz Vespers to my calendar.
 It’s important to me.”

 “Vespers” is the name of an evening service—which specifically includes prayers for the close of the day—that has been observed for the last 15 centuries.
-Zion’s Jazz Vespers incorporates elements of jazz, blues, and gospel into this tradition, from the song arrangements, to the harmonies, to the instrumentation: our ensemble includes Andy Wrba, bass; Bill Chapman, drums; Katharine Wiencke, flute; Marisa Massery, vocals; joined by a talent group of guest pianists and other musicians.
+Zion’s Jazz Vespers incorporates elements of jazz, blues, and gospel into this tradition, from the song arrangements, to the harmonies, to the instrumentation: our ensemble includes Marisa Massery, vocals; Andy Wrba, bass; Bill Chapman, drums; Katharine Wiencke, flute; and Ben Kohn, piano.

-At Zion Lutheran, all are welcome, all the time; there is no admission fee or cover charge to attend Jazz Vespers.
-Every Thursday at 6:00pm!
+At Zion Lutheran, all are welcome, all the time; there is never an admission fee or cover charge to attend Jazz Vespers.